Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Amount of official fees

-At present, nothing has been decided, so I prefer not to say anything.
+Nothing has been decided yet, so I prefer not to say anything.

 Focus on annual official fees after grant